-Lone Soldiers are entitled to leave to visit family abroad.
+Lone Soldiers are entitled to leave (meyuchedet) to visit family abroad.
 This leave is up to 30 days and can be taken annually after eight months of service.
-Leave must be approved and should be requested at least two months prior.
+Leave must be approved by the soldier’s officer and should be requested at least two months prior.

 Your soldier can get help from their Mashakit Tash (social worker) in requesting and confirming all benefits listed above.
 In addition, if your soldier is being denied benefits they are entitled to they should call Moked Chayalim (1111) to request help in resolving any issues.